 First, examine your storage agreement to see what losses are covered and ask your managing agent about what’s provided by the building’s master insurance policy.

 Then ask your insurance agent what your new policy covers.
 Most take care of off-premises damage caused by fire, water damage from burst pipes, and vandalism, says Schneider.
-So that means if the drycleaners catches fire and destroys half your wardrobe, or your storage locker floods from a burst pipe, you may be covered.
+So that means if the dry cleaner catches fire and destroys half your wardrobe or your storage locker floods from a burst pipe, you may be covered.

 If your personal property is stolen outside your apartment, that may also be covered.
 Or you may be required to take out an endorsement (a policy amendment or additional feature) to cover theft losses outside your apartment.
 The cost typically charged annually for off-premises theft insurance is probably worth it if you travel a lot with expensive suits or ride a $3,000 bicycle.

 5. Ask your mortgage bank whether it has minimum insurance requirements

-Most banks require that your insurance on your walls, floors and built-ins be at least 20% of your mortgage amount.
-Be aware, however, that this usually isn't enough coverage to return things to normal if the inside of your apartment is completely gutted by fire or flood.
+Most banks require that your insurance on your walls, floors, and built-ins be at least 20 percent of your mortgage amount.
+But that's a minimum.
+And note that it usually isn't enough coverage to return things to normal if the inside of your apartment is completely gutted by fire or flood.
 And, "the more expensive the apartment, the more likely they will be to require coverage that more closely approximates the rebuilding of the interior of the apartment," says Schneider.

-6. Take an inventory of your possessions and estimate what it will cost you to replace them
+6. Take an inventory of your possessions and estimate what it will cost to replace them

 Most policies cover the bulk of your personal property—clothing, furniture, artwork, electronics--with limits on jewelry, fur, and silverware.
 You can buy additional coverage for these restricted classes.

 Computer equipment is typically also included.
 However, it may not be if you work primarily from home.
 Additional coverage is usually available for business equipment you own.